-How often do you look back at your life or old photos and think to yourself, “buying that top was such a memorable experience!”
+How often do you look back at old photos and think to yourself, “buying that top was such a memorable experience!”
 Hmmm…didn’t think so.

-It’s rare that we actually remember things that we’ve bought because we really like or must have it!
-Unless these items have some significant meaning, we tend to forget about them in 2, 5, 10 years time (or even a few weeks later!).
+It’s rare that we remember things that we’ve bought because we like or must have it!
+Unless these items have some significant meaning, we tend to forget about them in two, five, ten years time (or even a few weeks later!).

-Do you tend to forget memories of experiences that you’ve had?
+Do you forget memories of experiences that you’ve had?

 I think I’ve made my point.
-So, stop spending your money on things to just accumulate in your house and fill those empty holes.
-Instead start investing that money in creating a memorable experience with people that you love and care about instead (or on your own, whatever floats your boat).
+So, stop spending your money on things to accumulate in your house and fill empty holes.
+Instead start investing that money in creating memorable experiences with people you love and care about instead (or on your own, whatever floats your boat).

 Just think next time a new shiny object catches your eye, how could I instead use the money to experience something new?
-If you dream of going on that holiday, start making better choices and put that money aside.
+If you dream of going on a holiday, start making better choices and set your money aside.

 What experiences in life are you saving for?
 What memories do you want to create?